reiver/golang-backend-training/chapters/logging/README.md

 Loggers let programmers record information about events.

+Typically the the developer is reading the logs, not the end user.
+I.e., the logs are there to help **you**!

-At first you logger will be simple.
+At first your logger will be simple.
 But we will keep adding to it until it is quite powerful & sophisticated.

 ## 3.1.
 Create a simple logger